Namannr9/Sorting-Algorithm-Visualizer/README.md

 - Quick Sort

 ### Features
-- Time and Space complexcity analysis.
+- Time and Space complexity analysis.
+- Number of Bar and colour selection.
 - Speed of visualization selection.
-- Bar colour selection.

 #### Experience the Visualization from here :
 https://namannr9.github.io/Sorting-Algorithm-Visualizer/